screenl/nyush-durf-2024-pl/README.md

 sufficient and necessary conditions for a barycentric space to be faithfully embedded in a real vector space.

+What needs to be done: find the existing libraries in Coq and Lean.

 The well-established notion of real vector space defined axiomatically as follows.